top of page

 • Hero design:

-• Designed all movement systems
+• Movement systems

 • Defining animations and move timings